 Quality Assurance Testing

 Testing is the process used to execute a system of quality assurance.
-It is used to detect problems in a product or service.
-The importance of testing is obvious: the product or service that is completed improperly is going to dissatisfy the stakeholder, but there can also be safety issues that will put people in harm’s way if not addressed.
+It’s used to detect problems in a product or service.
+The importance of quality testing is obvious: the product or service that’s completed improperly will dissatisfy the stakeholder, but there can also be safety issues that will put people in harm’s way if not addressed.

 Quality is about tracking and communication.
-If you don’t recognize an issue the moment it shows up in your project, it will quickly turn into a problem that will threaten the quality of your deliverable.
+If you don’t recognize an issue the moment it shows up in your project, it’ll quickly turn into a problem that threatens the quality of your deliverable.
 The award-winning software from ProjectManager can help.
 It’s designed to monitor every phase of your project and respond quickly when issues arise.

 Real-Time Updates for Better Tracking

-Not that you want to be generating reports all the time.
+Not that you want to be generating reports constantly.
 Is there a way to keep track of the project’s progress quickly and simply?
 Yes.
-ProjectManager has a real-time dashboard that is constantly being fed with live data to report on the tasks, costs and other project metrics.
+ProjectManager has a real-time dashboard that’s constantly fed live data to report on the tasks, costs and other project metrics.

 Once people are informed, then you have Gantt charts to formulate your plan, assign team members and track their progress.
 ProjectManager gives you quality assurance from the start to the finish of your project.

 The tracking of quality assurance and its testing requires software that can collect real-time data and provide managers with easy-to-read reports.
-ProjectManager is a cloud-based project management tool with features such as real-time dashboards that record and reflect changes as they occur.
-See how it can help your quality assurance and testing by taking this free 30-day trial.
+ProjectManager is online project management tool with features such as real-time dashboards that record and reflect changes as they occur.
+Get started today for free.